 Last but not least follow-up practices or clinics are also forums for exchange with doctors and other parents on their baby’s behavior and on recommendations what to do about it.

 Parents are often faced with an ‘information flood’ which can be challenging for them to absorb.
 Information is often new and specific, and parents – commonly worried about their preterm baby – may be overwhelmed.

-In the following are some tips to help to get the most out of follow-up appointments:
+Tips to help get the most out of follow-up appointments

 It can be very helpful to write down the advice given in a file.
 This will support parents to run a commentary on the baby’s progress which they ca refer to later.
 In connection with immunisations and vaccinations the GP or paediatrician will record all vaccinations given to the baby in an international immunisation card.
 It is important and helpful to keep the record for future medical treatment of the baby to track the vaccination history.

 Even if parents may suspect their questions to be amateurish, no health care professional will expect parents to understand the various possible health conditions entirely.
 It is better to ask twice than to leave a visit with uncertainties.

 Managing appointments continuously but not too tightly